 The Campaign for Real Ale (CAMRA) notes that “pubs are at the cornerstone of our communities, offering a safe and social space for people to meet, providing 900,000 jobs across the UK and contributing £23 billion to the economy.”
 However, it states that “despite their great value, 18 pubs a week are forced to close their doors for good, to the detriment of communities and the local economy they once served.”
 It therefore calls for the Government to introduce “a support package for pubs to help stem closures.”
 Britain’s Beer Alliance is also campaigning on this issue, with its “Long Live the Local” campaign.

-The pub sector supports 900,000 jobs, generates £23 billion in economic value and provides £13 billion in tax revenues.
+I am aware that the pub sector supports 900,000 jobs, generates £23 billion in economic value and provides £13 billion in tax revenues.
 In addition, 30 million adults visit the pub every month.
-I also appreciate that pubs continue to be under severe threat and I agree that we must do what we can to support them.
+I also appreciate that pubs continue to be under severe threat, and I agree that we must do what we can to support them.

-As you may be aware, at the 2018 Budget the Chancellor confirmed that duty rates on beer, cider and spirits will remain frozen.
-I know that this announcement has been welcomed by many stakeholders in the pub sector, including the Campaign for Real Ale and Long Live the Local.
+Pubs face a range of tax pressures, including beer duty, business rates, and VAT.
+As you may know, at the 2018 Budget the Chancellor confirmed that duty rates on beer, cider and spirits would remain frozen.
+I know that this announcement was welcomed by many stakeholders in the pub sector, including the Long Live the Local campaign.